2019 Jolo Cathedral bombings

 In the morning of January 27, 2019, two bombs exploded at the Roman Catholic Cathedral of Our Lady of Mount Carmel in Jolo, Sulu, Philippines.
 Twenty people were killed and 102 others injured.
 The bombings took place a week after the autonomy plebiscite held on January 21 for the creation of Bangsamoro.
-It is believed that the attacks were carried out by the Abu Sayyaf, and the Islamic State claimed responsibility.
+It is believed that the Abu Sayyaf militant group carried out the attacks, and the Islamic State claimed responsibility.
 President Rodrigo Duterte responded by issuing an "all-out war" directive against the Abu Sayyaf.
-The bombings were widely condemned by neighboring and distant countries, local and foreign organizations all issuing condemnations and condolences to the victims of the cathedral attack.
+The bombings were widely condemned by other countries and organizations.